-Corcoran Smith Law provides individual representation of veterans who have received a VA rating decision and were either denied or underrated within the past 12 months—or have an ongoing appeal with the Board or Court of Appeals for Veterans Claims (CAVC).
+Founded by an Army combat veteran, Corcoran Smith Law is dedicated to providing expert legal advice to veterans who have received a VA rating decision and were either denied or underrated within the past 12 months—or have an ongoing appeal with the Board or Court of Appeals for Veterans Claims (CAVC).

 FILING A VA DISABILITY CLAIM